 Civil forfeiture proceedings are directed towards property involved in an illegal activity specified by the statute, premised on the theory that the property itself, and not the owner, has violated the law.

 An individual who has received notice of civil or administrative forfeiture has only a limited amount of time to respond.
-Depending on whether the notice is governed by federal or state law, and whether it is civil or criminal in nature, different procedures apply and different deadlines govern the time a property owner has to respond.
+Different procedures and deadlines may apply depending on the nature of the claim and the agency from which it comes.
 The claim deadlines are strictly enforced.
 If you have received such a notice, you may be eligible to file a property recovery claim, but it is imperative that you act promptly.
-It also is imperative that you speak with counsel before filing a claim because filing a careless claim may subject you to criminal prosecution.
+It also is imperative that you speak with counsel before filing a claim because filing a careless claim may subject you to further criminal prosecution.
 Please contact The Federal Practice Group’s knowledgeable asset forfeiture attorneys to determine your options before they expire.

 CRIMINAL AND CIVIL FORFEITURE LAW ATTORNEY

 Many property owners, lacking experience in the nuances of law enforcement investigations, wrongly believe they can “talk their way out” of an asset confiscation.
-More often than not, they prejudice their ability to prevail by failing to seek legal counsel first.
+Often times, the owner will sacrifice his or her property by failing to seek legal counsel.

-An effective forfeiture defense requires an experienced legal team with an understanding of the lengthy and complex process of property recovery and property loss prevention under the law.
-Time is crucial in cases involving asset forfeiture and property confiscation.
-Our law firm is nationally recognized for our aggressive and expeditious representation of our clients’ interests.
+An effective forfeiture defense requires an experienced legal team with an understanding of the lengthy and complex process of property recovery and property loss prevention.
+Attention to time and detail are crucial skills in cases involving asset forfeiture and property confiscation.
+Our firm is nationally recognized for aggressive and expeditious representation of our clients’ interests.

-Our zealous representation in forfeiture litigation, has included cases involving criminal charges and cases where civil seizure actions were taken directly against property, including:
+Our representation in forfeiture litigation has included cases involving criminal charges and cases where civil seizure actions were taken directly against property, including: